aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module2-genai-components/index.en.md

 weight: 30
 ---

 You've just experienced individual AI models - now let's transform them into a unified platform!
-In this module, you'll build the infrastructure that powers enterprise GenAI applications by connecting LiteLLM as a unified API gateway and Langfuse for comprehensive observability.
+In this module, you'll build the infrastructure that powers modern GenAI applications by connecting LiteLLM as a unified API gateway and Langfuse for comprehensive observability.

 ## Learning Objectives